 (And yes, we were more than thrilled to re-enter the land of grandparents when we returned.)

 But even when we’re not together nonstop, family really is the most influential thing in a child’s life—no matter where they do a chunk of their daytime learning.
-Even when a kid goes to traditional school, home is where their heart, their compass, their magnetic center rests.
+Even when a kid goes to a traditional school, home is where their heart, their compass, their magnetic center rests.
 It’s where they learn who they are.

 So long as we parents cultivate that, the rest are mostly details.